DjangoGirls/tutorial/en/django_forms/README.md

     return render(request, 'blog/post_edit.html', {'form': form})
 ```

 This looks almost exactly the same as our `post_new` view, right?
 But not entirely.
-For one, we pass an extra `pk` parameter from urls.
+For one, we pass an extra `pk` parameter from `urls`.
 Next, we get the `Post` model we want to edit with `get_object_or_404(Post, pk=pk)` and then, when we create a form, we pass this post as an `instance`, both when we save the form…

 {% filename %}blog/views.py{% endfilename %}
 ```python